 Extra curricular opportunities encourage our students to become actively involved in our wider school community and to realise that their experiences whilst at school stretch further than the classroom.
 By promoting independence and teamwork, students can apply new skills and improved confidence to all aspects of their lives.

 We promote equal opportunities to all of our students in line with the Equality Act 2010 throughout our practices.

 King’s Norton Boys’ School has a long history of outdoor education, which to this day is still a popular addition to the students’ school lives.
 We are amongst a small minority of state funded schools that employs a specialist fully qualified instructor in outdoor education.
 Boys have the opportunity in year 7 to attend an outdoor activity residential trip.
-For the past few years this has been in Wales.
-At other times throughout their five years with us, boys have the opportunity to try sailing, kayaking, paddle boarding, mountain biking, climbing, skiing, snowboarding, orienteering as well as making the most of our inhouse climbing wall.
+At other times throughout their five years with us, boys have the opportunity to try sailing, canoeing, mountain biking, climbing, skiing, orienteering, navigation skills as well as making the most of our inhouse climbing wall.
 Residential trips are run in many of these areas and at other times local facilities such as Bartley Green Reservoir, Creation Climbing and the Tamworth Snowdome are used.

 Outdoor education is exceptionally popular, and helps to develop the wider skills of self-reliance, confidence, resilience and leadership.
 While the wide range of activities on offer continues to grow, the impact remains the same, enriching students’ lives and inspiring young people to achieve at the very highest level.
 Engaging in the wide spectrum of experiences available provides opportunities for students to participate in new and exciting activities and to develop skills imperative for adulthood.